Dean of the Peabody Institute

 Fred Bronstein – an accomplished pianist, dedicated music educator, and successful chief executive of American symphony orchestras – began his appointment as the first dean of the Peabody Institute of the Johns Hopkins University on June 1, 2014.

 Dean Bronstein has restructured the Institute’s administration in order to align with long-term goals, restructured faculty governance resulting in the adoption of new bylaws, revamped faculty contracts to reflect best practices and incorporate faculty evaluation for the first time, and established a $2.7 million Dean’s Fund to seed important innovations and facilitate change.
 Innovations include the launch of the Dean’s Incentive Grants for faculty and students designed to spur innovative work in the field, as well as the launch of the Dean’s Symposiums that bring to campus innovative artists and cultural leaders to talk about the evolution of classical music in the 21st Century and the creative approaches that are being initiated to meet those challenges and opportunities.

-Also over the last 18 months, Dean Bronstein has committed Peabody to a bold vision for music of our time through the recording of the Peabody Symphony Orchestra’s first CD on Naxos featuring the music of Peabody faculty member and Pulitzer-Prize winning composer Kevin Puts, conducted by Marin Alsop, newly appointed director of Peabody’s Graduate Conducting program; by the launch of Peabody’s new contemporary ensemble, Now Hear This; and through Peabody’s hosting of the second annual international New Music Gathering 2016.
+Dean Bronstein has also committed Peabody to a bold vision for music of our time through the recording of the Peabody Symphony Orchestra’s first CD on Naxos featuring the music of Peabody faculty member and Pulitzer-Prize winning composer Kevin Puts, conducted by Marin Alsop, newly appointed director of Peabody’s Graduate Conducting program; by the launch of Peabody’s new contemporary ensemble, Now Hear This; and through Peabody’s hosting of New Music Gathering 2016.
 In keeping with the focus on Excellence as one of its pillars, and in addition to the appointment of Marin Alsop, Dean Bronstein has also made additional high profile appointments that include composer Du Yun, 2017 recipient of the Pulitzer Prize, as well as renowned violinist Midori and Bass-Baritone Eric Owens as Distinguished Visiting Artists for 2016-17.